Fair Schools can help all students access the transformative education experience that will prepare them for the future.

 Stephanie Frenel

-Stephanie has been an educator for over a decade.
+Stephanie has been an educator for over fifteen years.
 A Black, queer, multilingual, first-generation American, she has a variety of experiences working with marginalized communities as a teacher, instructional coach, and principal.
 She has worked with districts and charters across the country and wants to help all educators partner with their communities to create thriving classrooms.